paytonrodman/paytonrodman.github.io/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a current PhD student at the Institute of Astronomy within the University of Cambridge.
+I am a current PhD student at the Institute of Astronomy within the University of Cambridge, and a student of Churchill College.
 My research interests include the theory of black hole accretion discs, specifically the production and amplification of magnetic fields via the dynamo process.
 I study these systems through a mix of theory and simulation using the Adaptive Mesh Refinement (AMR) code Athena++.

 In the future I plan to work towards self-consistent models and realistic simulations of AGN which include accretion disks, jets, and coronae — a true “unified theory” of AGN.